Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

 Water sourcing should be more deliberate.
 Feasibility studies should assess whether natural springs are available and accessible before selecting a site.

 5. Invest in data quality and infrastructure management systems.
-Many records lacked reliable information in fields such as permit and public_meeting.
+Many records lacked reliable information in fields such as permit and public meeting.
 Better data collection can enhance future analysis and project planning

+---

+## **Conclusion**
+Machine Learning can enhance water access, and while further improvements are always possible, the current model provides a solid foundation for decision making and resource allocation, and represents a strong first step towards sustainable water access using data science.

+The next step is deployment.
+With the current model, the Tanzanian government can begin monitoring their past projects, allocating resources to places needed, and start planning their next projects.

+*Water is not just a basic need.
+Water is LIFE!*
 ---

 ## 🛠 Technologies Used